hgsigner/gootstrap/README.md

     |-- doc.go
 ```

 I know that there are tons of things I could do to make it better, but, for now, it meets my needs.
-I be improving it.
+I'll be improving it.
 - - -
 ##Licensing
 You can use or modify it to meet your needs.